 An activity, product or organisation is carbon neutral when its greenhouse gas emissions are equal to zero.
 To become carbon neutral, companies must rigorously calculate their emissions, reduce them as much as possible, then purchase and retire carbon offsets to the equivalent of the remaining emissions.

 As planes fly they burn fuel that releases greenhouse gas emissions into the atmosphere.
-We have calculated the emissions for each flight available on Webjet, and as a passenger you can offset your share of these emissions.
+We have calculated the emissions for each flight offered by a carrier and as a passenger you can offset your share of these emissions.
 We then pass your offset contribution to verified carbon offset projects around the world that mitigate climate change, protect wildlife and nourish communities.

 TEM only supports carbon offset projects that are verified at the highest international standards.
 Of course, it is critical to ensure that the emission reductions generated by these projects are actually occurring.
 This is the work of accreditors like the VCS Program and the Gold Standard to ensure that once projects have been certified against rigorous criteria, project developers can then be issued tradable carbon offsets.